frankRS86/my_pathFindr/README.md

 These offer a way to unit test single services and components or create end-to-end tests.
 You can have a look at the .spec.ts files, which contain the unit tests for the game.
 If you like to run continuous testing on the project call "npm test" in the cloned repo

+Due to the fact that mobile support was requested, Angular is also the framework of choice.
+The server side rendering and optimized code generation makes it very fast and efficient on mobile devices.
+It stays always fully responsive and never blocks.
+Btw: It can also be used to build native mobile and embedded applications.

 ### install and run ###